infratute/mean-stack/README.md

 ### Setup server

-Open the command window in the folder where you have unzip the mean-stack-application repository.
+On your VS Code, Open the command window in the folder where you have unzipped the mean-stack application repository.

-Rename **.env_example** file to **.env** and add following code in the file in case you are using local MongoDB.

-`DB_CONNECTION=mongodb://localhost:27017/customerDb`

-Otherwise, if you are using cloud based MongoDB service then you the connection string you get from there instead of local one.

 Now run following command to install all the package dependencies.